October 2008 Archives

 General Garre replied: "I think that's right."

 However, earlier in the questioning, General Garre had assured the court that he recognized the Navy's original "duty to prepare the EIS".
 He had told the justices about the Navy's steadfast commitment to completing the tardy EIS document per previous legal agreements.
 Now, suddenly, Garre asserted he was "contesting" what he had before agreed to -- that the Navy needed to complete an EIS.
-This confused Justice Ginsburg, who remembered to the time 30 minutes earlier when Garre stated his commitment to "meet the goal" of producing the EIS by January, 2009 (although the training ends in 2008).
+This confused Justice Ginsburg, who remembered that 30 minutes earlier Garre had stated his commitment to "meet the goal" of producing the EIS by January, 2009 (although, disconcertingly, the training ends in 2008).
 Ginsburg said: "I thought you conceded that point".
-General Garre the quickly apologized "if I misspoke".
+General Garre the quickly apologized for his earlier concession: "if I misspoke".

 Good Stewards of The Environment